 Kodi transforms any Linux machine into a full-featured media center, organizing movies, TV shows, music, and photos with metadata and artwork while supporting live TV, streaming add-ons, and remote control apps.
 If you prefer a server-based solution, consider Jellyfin or Plex for centralized streaming.
 For a lightweight alternative, VLC media player provides basic playback without the full media center experience.
-This guide walks through compiling Kodi 21.3 Omega from source on Ubuntu, which provides the latest stable release with all available features.
+This guide walks through compiling the latest Kodi release from source on Ubuntu, giving you access to features and updates that may not yet be available in pre-built packages.

 Kodi Overview